doherty100/azuresandbox/README.md

 ---

-Each quick start user must select and configure a client environment in advance.
+Each sample user must select and configure a client environment in advance.
 A variety of options are available and are detailed in this section.

 #### Cloud shell

-Azure [cloud shell](https://aka.ms/cloudshell) is a free pre-configured cloud hosted container with a full complement of [tools](https://docs.microsoft.com/en-us/azure/cloud-shell/features#tools) needed to use \#AzureQuickStarts.
+Azure [cloud shell](https://aka.ms/cloudshell) is a free pre-configured cloud hosted container with a full complement of [tools](https://docs.microsoft.com/en-us/azure/cloud-shell/features#tools) needed to use \#AzureSandbox.
 This option will be preferred for users who do not wish to install any software and don't mind a web based command line user experience.
 Review the following content to get started:

 * [Bash in Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart)
 * [Persist files in Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/persisting-shell-storage)